+REQUIRED COURSES: UNITS

+EMS-011 Emergency Medical Technician I

+Recertification 1

-REQUIRED COURSES: UNITS EMS-011 Emergency Medical Technician I Recertification 1 TOTAL UNITS REQUIR ED FOR COLLEGE SKILLS CERTIFICATE 1
+TOTAL UNITS REQUIRE D FOR COLLEGE SKILLS CERTIFICATE 1

-EMS-004 Introduction to Standard First Aid/CPR
+EMS-004 Introduction to Standard First Aid/ CPR

 This course is designed to give students the knowledge and skills necessary to maintain oxygenation and blood circulation in an adult, child, or infant who is demonstrating the signs of cardiac arrest.
 It includes basic first aid care and useful information about common medical and environmental injuries and illnesses.
 It meets the American Heart Association standards for "Heartsaver" certification.
-"An optional materials fee may be applied".
+An mandatory materials fee will be applied.
 May not be repeated.
-P/NP LMC: NDA
+P/NP